Yasir896/EyePdCalculator/README.md

-# EyePdCalculator
+# Eye PD Calculator

-This app is a simple tool to calculate the PD value that can be used when ordering glasses.
+This app is a simple tool to calculate the Pupillary Distance(PD) value that can be used when ordering glasses.

 ## How to Use